 Obviously, a big part of a firm’s motivation to develop new business opportunities lies in the area of growth.
 Firms are obligated to grow their business either in terms of increased overall sales, increased market share or increased profitability.
-The first researcher to articulate these motivations was Igor Ansoff, who proposed a two-by-two matrix, such as the one shown in Exhibit 1—in which opportunities were placed into growth vectors based upon a typology of products and markets.
+The first researcher to articulate these motivations was Ansoff who proposed a two-by-two matrix, such as shown in Exhibit 1, in which opportunities were placed into growth vectors based upon a typology of products and markets.

 Ansoff postulated that each cell or growth vector could be addressed by some pointed questions.
 The answers to these questions may well provide valuable insight into the formulation of strategic alternatives.

-Market penetration strategies answer questions like, “How can we get our existing customers to increase their volume (buy more products)?” or, “How can we get our existing customers to pay more for the products they are purchasing (increase profitability)?”
+Market Penetration strategies answer the questions, “How can we get our existing customers to increase their volume (buy more products)?” or, “How can we get our existing customers to pay more for the products they are purchasing (increase profitability)?”

-A diversification strategy answers the question, “What other business can we be in?”
-While this strategy may yield purely incremental growth, the risks to the firm are also maximized as they pursue opportunities outside of their expertise.
-A number of medical device firms have assumed diversification strategies over the years, including such ventures as land speculation, office automation and even becoming sub-contractors for high-tech aircraft manufacturers, taking advantage of idle capacity in some machining centers.
+A Diversification strategy answers the question, “What other business can we be in?”
+While this strategy may yield purely incremental growth, the risks to the firm are also maximized as they pursue opportunities outside their expertise.
+A number of medical device firms have pursued diversification strategies over the years, including such ventures as land speculation, office automation and even becoming sub-contractors for high-tech aircraft manufacturers, taking advantage of idle capacity in some machining centers.